soxueren/atsd/portals/portals.md

 Default Portals are automatically assigned to specific entities and entity groups.
 To learn more, see [Entities](https://axibase.com/products/axibase-time-series-database/data-model/entities/).

-Right after creation, the portal will appear on the Portals tab of the top menu and it will display entities, metrics and tags assigned by default.
+Right after creation, the portal will appear on the Portals tab at the top menu and will display entities, metrics, and tags as assigned by default.

 Template Portals can be assigned to an unlimited number of entities and entity groups.

 You can use placeholders while writing portal contents.
-When you assign the new portal to an entity, its name will automatically replace the placeholder.
+When you assign a new portal to an entity, its name will automatically replace the placeholder.